souris-dev/GenomeAssembly/README.md

 ## Class Design

+### Taking Input

+This is quite a simple task: ask the user for the value of `k`, and the number of reads.
+Then, take in the reads.
+After that, create a `KMerifier` object with that value of k and the reads, and let the workflow continue.

 ### Processing the Input

 Following good design, there shall be a `class KMerifier` that takes a value `k`, and a `vector<string>` in its constructor.